Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 604 trips per day across all routes, resulting in approximately 50 weekly trips per individual stop.
+Residents enjoy excellent transport accessibility, with an average distance to the nearest stop being 183 meters.
+On average, there are 604 trips per day across all routes, translating to approximately 50 weekly trips per individual stop.

 Frequently Asked Questions - Transport